-Manjistha is an Ayurvedic bitter and astringent herb which pacifies Kapha and Pitta dosha.
-It has been used traditionally for centuries due to its effectiveness in cleansing and purifying the blood1 and the circulatory system.2 There’s a variety of ways to take Manjistha including Manjistha Tea, called Phant, and Manjistha decoction.
+Manjistha is an Ayurvedic bitter and astringent herb that pacifies Kapha and Pitta dosha.
+It has been used traditionally for centuries due to its effectiveness in cleansing and purifying the blood1 and the circulatory system.2 There is a variety of ways to take Manjistha including Manjistha Tea, called Phant, and Manjistha decoction.
 While scrolling through the article, don’t forget to check out the section on Manjistha contraindications and Manjistha side effects.

 Manjistha is truly a fascinating herb that purifies the lymphatic system as well as the blood.
 Keep reading to learn how it cleanses toxins from the body and improves immunity, plus how to take it.
 Here’s what we’ll cover.

 Manjistha In The Ancient Ayurvedic Texts

 Manjistha For Kapha Dosha, Cleansing And Purifying